ITISFoundation/osparc-manual/docs/codeathon-2024.md

 You can import any type of file in o²S²PARC using the [**File Picker Service**](../docs/study_setup/loading_data/loading_data.md) or Drag and Drop the file directly.

 #### JupyterLabs
-We have services where you can use [**JupyterLab**](../docs/study_setup/JupyterLabs.md) with different kernels (e.g. Python, Octave, C++, R) and git integration.
+We have services where you can use [**JupyterLab**](../docs/study_setup/JupyterLabs.md) with different kernels (e.g. Python, Octave, C++, R, Julia) and git integration.
 You can also customise your environment by installing custom packages.

 *Hint*: for the purpose of the Codeathon, if you are developing Python (or Octave) code, the most useful service is called "JupyterLab Math (Python+Octave)"